SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/07-EvaluatorFirstMessage.md

 Pharo provides a way to get an AST from a compiled method, but we do not want to use because the AST it returns is different from the one we want for this book (the variables are resolved based on a semantical analysis).
-This is why we use `RBParser parseMethod: method sourceCode.`
+This is why we use `OCParser parseMethod: method sourceCode.`

 To encapsulate such a decision we define the method `astOf:` and use it.

 ```
 astOf: aCompiledMethod
-	^ RBParser parseMethod: aCompiledMethod sourceCode.
+	^ OCParser parseMethod: aCompiledMethod sourceCode.
 ```

 ```